 - Aircraft gears and fittings

-Meanwhile, 304 is hugely popular in projects where aesthetics and cleanliness are key.
+Meanwhile, 304ss is a top choice in projects where aesthetics and cleanliness are key.
 These include:

 - Food processing

-Know Your Metal Type -- or Ask a Vendor
+Know Your Metal Types -- or Ask a Vendor

-Concerned about using 304 because it’s hard to machine or using 303 because it’s less weldable?
-Get an experienced OEM vendor involved to optimize your design and material use.
+Concerned about using 304 because it’s hard to machine?
+Or are you worried about using 303 because it’s less weldable?
+Get an experienced OEM vendor involved to optimize your design and material selection.

 - 304 vs. 316 stainless steel tubing